AADA

 COURSE DURATION: 12-24 months

-VOCATIONAL PLACEMENT: AADA College asks for 375 hours work or vocational placement to be recorded in your logbook.
+VOCATIONAL PLACEMENT: Vocational Placement will vary depending on which units are selected.
 A minimum of 80 hours performing tasks relating to Assist with nursing care in an acute care environment, plus time to demonstrate all other units within the workplace.

 Available Funding